pipiayin/jarvis/README.md

 This repository contains a few different projects.

+1. chatbot
-1. A simple chatbot with a bit of AI and a bit of learnning.
+    A simple chatbot with a bit of AI and a bit of learnning.

-    1.1
+    Well, this is actually not AI yet use webhook of facebook and line

-2. High Level Design
+    1.1.
+High Level Design

-    * Input(string) --> (AI) --> Output(String|URL|Action)
+    * Input(string) --> (AI) --> Output(String)
-    * Commandline
     * Session concerns

-    *
+2. socalbrainTest
+    * some testing script on chinese message interpertor

-3. Deployment
+3. talentAnalysis
-    3.1 Desktop
-    3.2 Raspberry PI-2
-        3.2.1 with camera
-        3.2.2 external bettery
-        3.2.3 power from hand power generator
-        3.2.4 solar panel?
+    * <TBD>